openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### Upgrade / Downgrade Strategy

-On upgrades, `.loadBalancer.dns` will default to `Managed` which is consistent with the older versions of the ingress operator.
+On upgrades, `.loadbalancer.dnsManagementPolicy` will default to `Managed` which is consistent with the older versions of the ingress operator.

 On downgrades, there are 2 possible variations
-* When downgrading to an unsupported version, having the `.loadBalancer.dns` set to `Unmanaged`,
+* When downgrading to an unsupported version, having the `.loadbalancer.dnsManagementPolicy` set to `Unmanaged`,
   * If the cluster domain is not the same as the domain in the ingresscontroller, could result in failing to create the wildcard *DNSRecord* associated on the